erniebrodeur/dotfu/README.md

 install everything it can by default.
 It will also support a gist location to support installing sets of dotfiles.

-Strategies:
+# Strategies:

 It will pull the repo into a ~/.cache/dotfiles/n directory.
 The file will look for config.json, if none is present it will assume all files are to be linked to root.
 If one is present, it can have specific lists of file/locations and list post install scripts as well as files in the directory to ignore.

-It will backup along the wall.
+It will backup along the way.
 Likely to ~/.dotfiles/backups, but I may check if XDG has some comment on backup directories.

 It will cache everything possible.
 This is so you can testdrive different